How to build financial independence when you’ve experienced domestic abuse?

 Squirrel away any money that you can, if it’s cash; keep it at a trusted friend or family member’s house, if it’s digital; try to open a bank account just for you.

-If neither of these options are possible, credit cards or personal loans can offer a solution, learn more about these in section 4b.
+If neither of these options are possible, credit cards or personal loans can offer a solution.
+Learn more about credit alternatives at Yourtoolkit.com/4C.

 Create smart saving and budgeting strategies now

 Include spending goals in your budget, try to think ahead and estimate what expenses you need to pay and when.
 Factor these into your budget, as an essential.
-Find information on how to create saving strategies in section 4d.
+Find information on how to create saving strategies at Yourtoolkit.com/4B.

 Set up myGov and link up services

-Secure an easy rhythm to the year by setting up your myGov account, and linking services such as Medicare, tax and Centrelink.
+Secure an easy rhythm to the year by setting up your myGov account and linking services such as Medicare, tax and Centrelink.
 This will put you in a good position for tax time, or if you claim any Medicare or government assistance.
+Find more information about Centrelink and myGov at Yourtoolkit.com/1F.

 Apply for government income support payments